vsouza/awesome-ios/README.md

 * [SWM (Swift Modules)](https://github.com/jankuca/swm) - A package/dependency manager for Swift projects similar to npm (node.js package manager) or bower (browser package manager from Twitter).
 Does not require the use of Xcode. :large_orange_diamond:
 * [Alcatraz](http://alcatraz.io/) - The package manager for Xcode.
 * [CocoaSeeds](https://github.com/devxoul/CocoaSeeds) - Git Submodule Alternative for Cocoa.
-* [Podage](https://github.com/jensmeder/Podage) - A simple tool to bundle any Cocoapod and its dependencies into frameworks.
 * [swift-package-manager](https://github.com/apple/swift-package-manager) - The Package Manager for the Swift Programming Language :large_orange_diamond:
 * [punic](https://github.com/schwa/punic) - Clean room reimplementation of Carthage tool